The government is exploring the idea of zero interest loans to help people break away from escalating debt. Cashfloat examines the proposal in detail.

 How will Zero Interest Loans Help?

 The idea of a zero-interest loan is giving people the opportunity to deal with emergency expenses without stepping onto the high-cost credit pedestal.
 It permits a safe borrowing option for people who seriously need the money but cannot afford additional charges such as interest rates.
-Often interest rates can cause the beginning of the debt spiral.
+Often interest rates can cause the beginning of the debt spiral, especially if they need to borrow £1000 or more.
 This is because the amount borrowed can very quickly double or triple in the case of rent-to-own products.

 Another positive supposition of this scheme is that people will not be looking to borrow from loan sharks and instead turn to safe and free borrowing.